nyx-zee/.UwhU./docs/README.md

 # How to ~~o~~Wormhole

-So the [Domain of Pochven][1] is finally anchored and realized just as Zowya wanted, but the Convocation of Triglav feels that normal stargates are rather passé and so had them [jammed full of rakovene to shut them off][6].
+The [Domain of Pochven][1] is finally anchored and realized just as Zowya wanted, but the Convocation of Triglav feels that normal stargates are rather passé and so had them [jammed full of rakovene to shut them off][6].

 In the absence of an abundant supply of ['Krai' and 'Pochven' filaments][2], we're left to Prove ourselves in the navigation of wormhole space if we wish to move between New Eden and Pochven, as wormholes are the only other means of entry into Triglavian space.